Careers360 Logo

 SUMMARY

-Le Chatelier's principle are those principle whose invention tells us the equilibrium shift of any reaction by change the concentration of reactant and the product.
-If the temperature is decrease equilibrium shifts to the forward direction in any exothermic reactions.
+Le Chatelier's principle are that principle whose invention tells us the equilibrium shift of any reaction by change the concentration of reactant and the product.
+If the temperature is decreased equilibrium shifts to the forward direction in any exothermic reactions.
 If you increase the pressure on a gaseous system, the equilibrium will shift toward the side with fewer gas molecules.
 It helps us to predict the reaction shift and how changes in conditions will affect the position of equilibrium in chemical reactions.
 And also optimizing reactions: will assist in adjusting reaction conditions to maximize yields in industrial processes.

 Articles